What are the dirtiest places at the airport?

 Real-time information for the cleaners with smart cleaning system

-Finavia’s VP of Passenger Experience and Process, Timo Järvelä, is happy with he result gotten from the washrooms: the system works!
+Finavia’s VP of Passenger Experience and Process, Timo Järvelä, is happy with the results gotten from the washrooms: the system works!
 The smart cleaning system gives real-time information on the condition of the bathrooms right to the cleaners.

-The IoT solution in place includes a visitor counter, which gives great indication to when a certain washroom needs cleaning.
+The IoT solution in place includes a visitor counter, which gives a great indication of when a certain washroom needs cleaning.
 In addition, Haltian sensors are placed in the towel and paper dispensers to notify the cleaners when they’re running low.
-This way, the cleaners can focus their efforts to places where they are truly needed and not do unnecessary checks in every washroom.
+This way, the cleaners can focus their efforts on places where they are truly needed and not do unnecessary checks in every washroom.

 Read the original article (in Finnish) here.